 Though reading the Bible on our own or in Mass will help us grow in faith and virtues, it is still not enough.
 To reap the fullness of our faith we need to meditate on the message and put it into action in our lives.
 Then the word becomes “living and effective”(Hebrews 4:12).

-Join us in a weekly Gospel Reflections Bible Study in the “Upper Room” in McKenna Hall on Mondays at 11AM.
+Join us in a weekly Gospel Reflections Bible Study in the “Upper Room” in McKenna Hall on Monday Evenings at 6:00 pm.
 No pre-registration is required.
 All materials are supplied.
 ALL are welcome to attend.
 Contact Diane Browne 301-520-2723, email@example.com for more information.

 Altar Servers help facilitate our Eucharistic liturgies in a traditional and reverent manner.
 Serving the people of God while we worship in the church is a way of growing closer to God, and it is a very special privilege.
 Altar Servers help our priests at the altar, they carry the cross, and they carry the light of Christ as the Gospel is proclaimed.
 How wonderful this is!
 This ministry is open to anyone who has entered the fourth grade or older, and has received their First Holy Communion.
 We encourage and welcome older youths to volunteer as well.
 Many St. John the Baptist altar servers have served throughout their high school years, because they enjoy this service and bringing joy to our parish community.
 This ministry is also open to seniors, and retired adults who may be available during weekdays to assist our priests with funerals and other masses and services.
 Training sessions can be arranged around your schedule, and Mass assignments made in keeping with the Mass that you and your family usually attend.
 If you are interested in sharing in our altar serving ministry, please contact SJB Rectory at 215.482.4600.